brodgon/brodgon.github.io/_posts/2023-03-19-controller.md

 To avoid possible circuit exercises, the straight line (or stable position) was constrained a little bit more: the car will only activate the fastest mode if we are around the ideal point.

-The result of this approach is illustrated on the video below.
+The result of this approach is illustrated on the video [clickin on this link](https://urjc-my.sharepoint.com/:v:/g/personal/b_rodriguezg_2018_alumnos_urjc_es/EbzIf7PitTVIm-iw9wlH9fMBH0IhHyuLRf731LQizTqGww?e=gNtytn).
 As seen less fluctuations are made than in other scenarios, obtaining a time of between 1:50-2:03 min (depending on the simulation runed).

 ## Discussion: Flaws and improvements